 This Vegan Mushroom Wellington is stuffed with sweet caramelized onions, savory mushrooms, sweet potato and springs of rosemary for a fabulous vegan spin on the classic Beef Wellington.
-Save a turkey this holiday season with this gem of a vegan alternative.
+Save a turkey this holiday season!
+Go vegan with this gem of an alternative.

 This recipe was inspired by Nicole over at deliciouseveryday.com.
 I initially made her recipe for Mushroom Wellington to learn how to make it and after making it once, I created my own spin on it.
 Hers is fantastic but I must say, mine is too!